Esri/arcgisearth-automation-api/src/ArcGISProToArcGISEarth/README.md

 Use ArcGIS Pro 3.0 or later versions to control and communicate with ArcGIS Earth.

 ### Build
 Build and compile the add-in using source codes provided.
 Modify codes where necessary in your own program.
+If your ArcGIS Pro installation directory is not `C:\Program Files\ArcGIS\Pro`, you need to modify the value of `ProInstallFolder` in the ArcGISProToArcGISEarth.csproj file to your custom installation directory.

 ### Use
 1. Double-click `ArcGISProToArcGISEarth.esriAddinX` to install.